jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 - Object Oriented Programming is a programming paradigm which uses programming 'objects', defined through 'classes' to help encapsulate (segregate) pieces of code to help organize and structure code, reduce dependencies and code conflicts, and increase reusability of code snippets.
 Especially in larger codebases where there is an increased likelihood of variables or functions having the same name and creating errors, the ability to separate various parts of the code and ensure they do not conflict becomes important.
 Also, with larger distributed teams, the need to define clear 'interfaces' for different parts of the code ensured that dependencies between different areas of code could be more clearly tracked and reduced.

+#### Additions:
+- OOP is a programming paradigm created to help manage complexity of large software systems by creating programs as an interaction of small parts (objects), rather than a big 'blob' of dependency.
+- As complexity grows, software becomes harder to maintain because of dependencies in the code base - even small changes could ripple throughout the program creating errors.
+- OOP uses encapsulation, polymorphism, and inheritance to help make code more flexible and reusuable

 ---

 ##### 36